birdandhike.com logo

 Bluff Trail

-Trailhead between campsites 72-74 (Wpt.
-01)
+Trailhead between campsites 72-74 (view N)

 Overview

-The Bluff Trail makes for a nice, relaxing, 0.9-mile stroll across the desert to a low summit overlooking all of the surrounding territory.
-There are surprisingly grand views all along Las Vegas Wash and from the summit.
+There are surprisingly grand views all along Las Vegas Wash and from the summits.
 The habitat type is sparse Creosote-Bursage Flats, which is nice because the plants don't get in the way of the geology.
 All along the wash, erosion is undermining the surface layer of hard rock, and slabs are falling off into the wash.
-Look for Silverleaf Sunray on mud hillsides near the end of the trail, which very large yellow flowers in spring and summer.
+Farther out, look for Silverleaf Sunray on mud hillsides near First Summit, which have large yellow sunflowers during spring and summer.

 Link to map or elevation profile.